JoyberryStudios/joyberrystudios.github.io/_posts/2021-02-06-fauxCeramic.md

 Take a step back, pat yourself on the back, and admire your work!
 Hopefully much better than before!
 This is such a fun and quick way to add a splash of color and texture to your home.

-If you do this DIY please share with me on [Instagram](https://www.instagram.com/joyberrystudios/?hl=en “instagram”)
+If you do this DIY please share with me on [Instagram](https://www.instagram.com/joyberrystudios/?hl=en “instagram”), Joyberry Studios

 ![supplies](/assets/images/blogs/fauxCeramic/final.jpg)